 Our American Quarter Horses are consistently ranked among the best in the breed, as evidenced by our receipt of the AQHA Best Remuda Award and as an AQHA All-Time Leading Breeder of Performance Horses, Race Money-Earners and Winners.
 A steady stream of champion performance, race and ranch horses bred and produced by the Four SixesTM and our clients are often featured in the news.

 The Four Sixes is known worldwide, not only as a historic Texas cattle operation but also for producing top quality American Quarter Horses for racing and ranch work and are consistently ranked among the best in the breed.
-Not only is the ranch privileged to stand some of the most well-respected stallions in the industry, but the Four Sixes’ mares form an elite broodmare band that produces some of the top young prospects available, many of which are marketed each year at premier auctions at the ranch and across the country.
+The ranch is privileged to stand some of the most well-respected stallions in the industry, and the Four Sixes’ mares form an elite broodmare band that produces some of the top young prospects available, many of which are marketed each year at premier auctions at the ranch and across the country.

 The ranch’s resident veterinarian and Horse Division Manager, Dr. Glenn Blodgett, directs the award-winning equine breeding program.
 A recipient of the AQHA Best Remuda Award and as an AQHA All-Time Leading Breeder of Performance Horses, Race Money-Earners and Race Winners.
 Dr Blodgett has cultivated a steady stream of champion performance, race and ranch horses produced by the Four Sixes and our clients.

 “Our goal with these ranch horses is to produce the world’s best ranch horse,” Blodgett said.
 “The horse here is the vital component of our everyday operation of the ranch from gathering the cows to sorting the calves and calf branding time.
 The horse is a necessary component of our everyday operation here on the ranch.”